 Take-No-Michi – The Path of Bamboo: A Beginner’s Guide to Learning Shakuhachi Honkyoku by Takashi Tokuyama with Barry Nyosui Weiss / Book and Digital Download – 65 pages

-This is a shakuhachi teaching book and CD designed specifically for beginning students with no access to a teacher.
+This is a shakuhachi teaching book and digital download designed specifically for beginning students with no access to a teacher.
 Written in clear language, it covers the fundamentals of producing a sound and learning to play Kinko-ryu honkyoku.
 The keynote of this edition is “simplicity”, which is the essence of Tokuyama-sensei’s approach to shakuhachi.

 His main disciple and editor of this instructional guide, Barry Nyosui Weiss, writes about his teacher: “His tone was simple and pure, a reflection of his true spirit.
 Since our first lesson, I have been going more inside the music, more inside myself.
 For the rest of my life, I will practice this simple way.”

 Chapters include information and advice on the structure and care of shakuhachi, practice, posture, breath, embouchure, how to hold the instrument, finger positions and making your first sound.
 It provides an explanation of the basic 5-note shakuhachi scale, timing and rhythm before teaching you how to produce each tone in both octaves.
 Several practice melodies are taught in a step-by-step method.